codecaviette/react-counter/README.md

-This dynamic React app creates an interactive shopping cart through the following React functionalities: Passing state, Modifying state from child component.
+This responsive React app creates an interactive shopping cart through the following React functionalities: Passing state, Modifying state from child component.
 Shoppers can add and remove items from their cart.
 Inspired by Mosh Hamedani's React tutorial.

 <div style="text-align:center">
   <kbd>